 Attorneys with a CoCounsel subscription have unlimited access to our reference attorneys.

-What reference attorneys can do:
+What can reference attorneys do?

-- Recommend databases and authorities (statutes, cases, regulations, etc.) to search to find information on legal research topics.
+Recommend databases and authorities (statutes, cases, regulations, etc.) to search to find information on legal research topics.

-- Find a specific case, statute, or other authority.
+Find a specific case, statute, or other authority.

-What reference attorneys cannot do:
+What can't reference attorneys do?

-- Provide legal advice, including advising customers on actions to take in a lawsuit or other legal proceeding.
+Provide legal advice, including advising customers on actions to take in a lawsuit or other legal proceeding.

-- Analyze cases or other legal documents.
+Analyze or interpret cases, statutes, or other legal documents.

-- Tell customers whether a legal argument or position has (or lacks) merit.
+Tell customers whether a legal argument or position has (or lacks) merit.